quicwg/base-drafts/draft-ietf-quic-transport.md

 subject to the congestion controller's limits.

 The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.
-Not using fresh random data risks exposing the endpoint to an attacker defeating validation by sending a spoofed PATH_RESPONSE from a victim's address.

 The endpoint MAY send more than one PATH_RESPONSE in response to a PATH_CHALLENGE, as allowed by the congestion controller, to ensure that packet